unjs/unenv/README.md

 module.exports = () => "Hello world";
 ```

-By aliasing `os` to `unenv/runtime/mock/proxy-cjs`, code will be compatible with other platforms.
+By aliasing `os` to `unenv/runtime/mock/proxy-cjs`, the code will be compatible with other platforms.

 ## Other polyfills

-Please check [./src/runtime](./src/runtime) to discover other polyfills.
+To discover other polyfills, please check [./src/runtime](./src/runtime).

 ## License